 How are exterior living spaces designed?

-For those looking to design and implement their own outdoor living space, design experts say it’s important to start by dividing your outdoor space into three specific areas: Functional space (also known as the “service area”), public space (such as a front yard), and living space.
+For those looking to harness the power of nature with exterior living spaces, design experts say it’s important to start by dividing your outdoor space into three specific areas: Functional space (also known as the “service area”), public space (such as a front yard), and living space.
 Once you’ve determined the size and shape of your living space, consider other factors that could impact the area such as amount of direct sunlight, drainage, soil type, natural features (or unnatural ones), prevailing winds, building features, property lines, easements, and zoning.

 Designers of outdoor spaces and even landscaping projects often start by conducting such a site inventory and analysis, followed by a needs assessment, functional diagrams, conceptual design plans, and the final design plan.
 It’s often recommended that outdoor living spaces either be covered by a roof or some kind of sun shade device, such as pergolas.
 You can check out some examples of nicely designed exterior spaces in this Dezeen article.